🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 To arrive at an outline, you can either:

+Here’s an example that demonstrates how to organize an online course.
 Suppose your course is about organic home gardening.
-It can have the following 5 modules (main steps in the course).
+It can have the following 5 modules (main steps in the course):

 • An introduction to organic gardening

+A week-by-week course is similar to a step-by-step course but is organized over a specific period, with time-sensitive modules for each week.
 For example, you may have a 10-week gardening course or a 5-week web developing course.

-3) Reference Course
+3) Reference course

 If your course doesn’t fit into either of the above two structures, then it may be classified as a reference course.

-online course structure
+Online course structure

 Tracking attendance in an online course can be challenging but is essential for monitoring student engagement and progress.